clojurewerkz/cassaforte.docs/articles/kv.md

 ### Filtering

 By default, Cassandra disallows potentially expensive queries, that involve data filtering on the server side.
-That is done to run queries with predictable performance, which is proportional to the amount of data returned from server.
+That is done to run queries with predictable performance, which is proportional to the amount of data returned from the server.

 <div class="alert alert-error">
 It's required to say that, depending on a dataset size, allowing filtering may hurt performance.
 </div>

-For this example, let's use beforementioned `users` table, and add index on `age` and `city` to it:
+For this example, let's use the `users` table described aboe, and add index on `age` and `city` to it:

 ```sql
 CREATE TABLE users